Each year, more than 65,000 Australians attempt to take their own life. More than 3,000 die by suicide — about 8 people every day.

-- Ask, “Are you OK?”
-Be relaxed, friendly and concerned, and be specific (e.g. “You seem less chatty than usual.
-How are you going?”)
+- Ask, "Are you OK?"
+Be relaxed, friendly and concerned, and make an observation, such as, "You seem less chatty than usual.
+How are you going?".

 - Encourage action.
-Ask questions such as, “What have you done in the past to manage this?” and “How would you like me to support you?”
+Ask questions such as, "What have you done in the past to manage this?" and "How can I help you right now?"
 If the person has been feeling distressed or depressed for more than 2 weeks, encourage them to see a health professional.

 - Check in.
-Pop a reminder in your calendar to call the person in a couple of weeks – or sooner if they are really struggling.
-You could say, “I’ve been thinking of you and want to know how you’ve been doing since we last chatted.”
-Stay in touch – showing genuine care and concern can make a real difference.
+Pop a reminder in your calendar to call the person a few days later.
+You could say, "I've been thinking of you and want to know how you've been doing since we last chatted."
+Ask if they’ve found a way to manage the situation.
+Reinforce the benefits of seeking professional help.
+Stay in touch — show genuine care and concern.

 What if the person doesn't want to talk?

-If the person doesn’t want to talk or says they’re ‘fine’, try not to criticise or be confrontational.
-Tell them you’re still concerned about changes in their behaviour and that you care about them.
+If the person doesn't want to talk or says they're 'fine', don't criticise them or be confrontational.
+Tell the person you're still concerned about changes in their behaviour and that you care about them.

 Offer to help if they need to talk another time, or ask if there is someone else they would rather confide in.

-To find a service that may help the person, or you as a caregiver, check out this list on R U OK?.
+To find a service that may help the person, or you as a caregiver, check out this list.

 Will I be putting the idea of suicide in their head?

-No. There is no evidence that asking a person if they’re having suicidal thoughts is harmful.
+No. There's no evidence that asking a person if they're having suicidal thoughts is harmful.